kuehjw09/CS316-semester-project/README.md

 ---

 Description

-    -a.
-The project incorporates a connection to a database that allows users to create accounts and connect to the account to make deposits transfers and withdrawals         all on a computer.
+       -The project incorporates a connection to a database that allows users to create accounts and connect to the account to make deposits transfers and withdrawals         all on a computer.
+---

 ## Collaborators